jexnator/starter-academic/content/publication/IaaS/index.md

 #### Metadata

-- Technical information about an EC2 instance.
-- Includes instance details such as IP address, instance type, security groups, and metrics...
+Technical information about an EC2 instance.
+This includes instance details such as IP address, instance type, security groups, and metrics.

-### Userdata
+#### Userdata

-- Custom configuration data for an EC2 instance
+Custom configuration data for an EC2 instance.
 Used to execute scripts, commands, or configuration details upon instance startup, such as installations or configurations

 ### Instance Types

 AWS instances come in various types for specific workload requirements:

-- **General Purpose**:
+**General Purpose**:

 - Provide a balance of compute, memory, and networking resources.
 - Examples include M-, T-, and Mac1 instances.

-- **Compute Optimized**:
+**Compute Optimized**:

 - Ideal for compute-bound applications needing high-performance processors.
 - Examples include C- and HPC instances.

-- **Memory Optimized**:
+**Memory Optimized**:

 - Designed for fast performance with large data sets processed in memory.
 - Examples include R-, U-, X-, and Z-instances.

-- **Storage Optimized**:
+**Storage Optimized**:

 - Geared towards workloads requiring high, sequential read/write access to large data sets on local storage.
 - Examples include D-, H-, and I-instances.

-- **Accelerated Computing**:
+**Accelerated Computing**:

 - Utilize hardware accelerators or co-processors for tasks like floating-point calculations, graphics processing, or data pattern matching.
 - Examples include dl-, f-, g-, inf-, p-, and vt-instances.

 #### Task: Use cases